TO THE READER

 He made suggestions.
 We have acted on them.

 Such an epitaph would honor us all.

 Gabriel Harvey and Thomas Nashe, two Elizabethan authors addressed the Earl of Oxford as William Shakespeare.
-These references later being given confirmation by Shakespeare, in a humorous manner, in Love's Labours Lost.
-See 3.1.-3.1.10.
-With that, the debate over the authorship of the Shakespearian works is over.
+These references were later being given confirmation by Shakespeare, in a humorous manner, in Love's Labours Lost.
+(See 3.1.-3.1.10.)
+With that, the debate about the authorship of the Shakespearian works is over.
 Even if there are people who still want to scatter dead flowers onto an empty grave.

 Would the Earl of Oxford have been pleased to see his pseudonym made public?